/ astro-integrations / How to Use Vercel with Astro: Complete Guide

 Step-by-step guide to integrating Vercel with your Astro website.
 Installation, configuration, and best practices.

-Vercel is one of the best places to deploy an Astro site, especially when you need server-side rendering alongside static pages.
-Astro has an official Vercel adapter that handles everything from serverless functions to edge rendering.
+Vercel is one of the best places to deploy an Astro site, especially when you need on-demand rendering alongside static pages.
+Astro has an official Vercel adapter that handles everything from serverless functions to edge middleware.
 The deploy experience is basically zero-config once the adapter is set up.

 Prerequisites